CHAPTER FIFTY-NINE: THE LAST ALTAETH

 Davies let out a hiss of breath, but he straightened his shoulders and said, “As you will, Pilot.”

-He then turned and headed back to his seats.
+He then turned and headed back to his seat.
 The others were openly watching them, except for Typhon who had resumed his tapping.
 Khoth wondered exactly what he was ordering next.
 But Jace would know…

 “Come here… please, Khoth,” Jace said and gestured for him to approach.